Here's How To Reignite Summer With Scent

 Advertisement

-While you might think fragrance is only for perfume, we can also dial up its power via our body- and skin-care rituals.
-As winter draws in and crawling out of bed proves even more problematic, a ritual including scented products can wake you up and instill that summer feeling to set the tone for a brighter day ahead.
-Zingy bergamot orange is your best bet when looking for an energizing scent.
-"You smell citrus notes further up the nose, which means these materials do quite literally lift you up," Dove tells Refinery29.
-"Bergamot is the most enjoyable citrus note to be energized by as it doesn’t have an acidic or sour edge."
-When it's combined with tropical notes like melon or hibiscus, in your shower gel for example, it becomes a place that reminds you of your favorite summer memories — from sandy beaches to happy-hour cocktails.
-Try Soap & Glory's Call Of Fruity Bubbles In Paradise Refreshing Body Wash™ to instantly feel like you’re on island time.
+While you might think fragrance is only for perfume, we can also dial up its power via our body and skincare rituals.
+As winter draws in and crawling out of bed proves even more problematic, a ritual including scented products can wake you up and instil that summer feeling to set the tone for a brighter day ahead.
+Zingy bergamot orange is your best bet when looking for an energising scent.
+"You smell citrus notes further up the nose which means these materials do quite literally lift you up," Dove tells Refinery29.
+"Bergamot is the most enjoyable citrus note to be energised by as it doesn’t have an acidic or sour edge."
+When it's combined with tropical notes like melon or hibiscus, in your shower gel for example, it becomes a place that reminds you of your favourite summer memories – from sandy beaches to happy hour cocktails.
+Try Soap & Glory’s Call Of Fruity Bubble In Paradise Refreshing Shower Gel™, £6.50, to instantly feel like you’re on island time.

-Much like our clearer, sunnier outlook on life, our skin tends to fare better in summer, too.
-As the cold and dehydrating winter weather arrives, so do roughness, pesky dry patches, and lackluster skin.
-In order to emulate that smooth and glowing summer skin, it pays to amp up your body-care routine when the temperature cools.
-Start with an exfoliating scrub like Soap & Glory’s Call Of Fruity Summer Scrubbin’ Cooling Body Scrub™, which buffs away dead skin cells using coconut shell and pink jojoba balls, leaving your skin ready for the next step.
+Much like our clearer, sunnier outlook on life, our skin tends to fare better in summer too.
+As the cold and dehydrating winter weather arrives, so do roughness, pesky dry patches and lacklustre skin.
+In order to emulate that smooth and glowing summer skin, it pays to amp up your body care routine when the temperature cools.
+Start with an exfoliating scrub like Soap & Glory’s Call Of Fruity Summer Scrubbin’ Cooling Body Scrub™, £8, which buffs away dead skin cells using coconut shell and pink jojoba balls, leaving your skin ready for the next step.

 Advertisement

-Post-shower and scrub, lock in moisture and that summer aura by covering yourself in a scented moisturizer.
-Ingredients like coconut oil, cocoa butter, and aloe extract will help hydrate and soothe in equal measure, while remedying dry, cracked winter skin in next to no time.
-Soap & Glory’s Call Of Fruity No Woman No Dry Hydrating Body Butter™ offers all this in one tub.
+Post-shower and scrub, lock in moisture and that moreish summer fragrance, and cover yourself in a scented moisturiser.
+Ingredients like coconut oil, cocoa butter and aloe extract will help hydrate and soothe in equal measure, while remedying dry, cracked winter skin in next to no time.
+Soap & Glory’s Call Of Fruity No Woman No Dry Hydrating Body Butter™, £10, offers all this in one tub.

-For those midday moments when you’d give anything for a magic carpet to whisk you from your computer screen to the lounge chair, use fragrance as a form of escapism.
-Keep an on-the-go hand cream like Soap & Glory's Call Of Fruity Hand Food™ in your work locker or handbag for a spot of deskside dreaming.
+For those midday moments when you’d give anything for a magic carpet to whisk you from your computer screen to the sunlounger, use fragrance as a form of escapism.
+Keep an on-the-go hand cream like Soap & Glory's Call Of Fruity Hand Food™, £5.50, in your work locker or handbag for a spot of deskside dreaming.

 Advertisement